Find out which countries are welcoming US tourists back - KRDO

 Mexico

 Though the land border between the United States and Mexico remains closed through at least February 21, US travelers can still fly to Mexico.
-No testing requirements are in place, but the State Department lists numerous states to avoid because of crime.
+No testing requirements are in place to enter Mexico, but the State Department lists numerous states to avoid because of crime.
 You can expect temperature checks and other screenings upon arrival.
+Again, remember you must have a negative Covid-19 test result to return to the US.

 Morocco

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.